Defending against Backdoor Attacks via Module Switching: Experiments

-\paragraph{\textbf{Candidate Selection Results.}} As our method asymmetrically allocates modules to models, a set of candidates is generated, for which we design a selection method illustrated in~\Cref{sec:pipeline}.
-While the chosen candidate consistently performs well, we analyze unselected candidates' performance, as shown in~\Cref{tab:selection-comparison} in~\Cref{appendix:candidate}.
-Our selection method correctly identifies the best candidates in most cases, outperforming alternatives by a significant margin.
-Although some unselected candidates achieve a lower ASR in certain cases, our selected candidate maintains performance comparable to both the best candidate and the baseline WAG.
+\textbf{Candidate Selection Results.} Our method generates multiple asymmetric module allocation candidates, with selection guided by the process in~\Cref{sec:pipeline}.
+While the selected candidate consistently performs well, we also analyze the unselected ones (see~\Cref{tab:selection-comparison} in~\Cref{appendix:candidate}).
+In most cases, our method correctly identifies the top-performing candidate, outperforming other options by a significant margin.
+Even when an unselected candidate achieves a lower ASR in specific cases, our chosen candidate remains competitive with both the best alternative and the WAG baseline.